jklingsporn/vertx-jooq/vertx-jooq-rx-reactive/README.md

 </dependency>
 ```

-# maven code generator configuration example for mysql
+# maven code generator configuration example for postgres
-The following code-snippet can be copy-pasted into your pom.xml to generate code from your MySQL database schema.
+The following code-snippet can be copy-pasted into your pom.xml to generate code from your Postgres database schema.

 **Watch out for placeholders beginning with 'YOUR_xyz' though!
 E.g. you have to define credentials for DB access and specify the target directory where jOOQ
 should put the generated code into, otherwise it won't run!**